AngelVI13/cal-sync/README.md

     other opened outlook windows must be closed (notification window, email composer window etc.)
     NOTE: While the script is running do not interact with the PC

+The script will go through each meeting request in the specified folder and forward them to the configured email address.
+The script will store any forwarded meeting so next time the script runs it does not forward it again.
+In case the meeting forwarding is disabled, the meeting wont be forwarded and the script will print to the console that the meeting forwarding was not successfull.